 … for geocaching!
 It’s basically a treasure hunt which anyone can join in with using a GPS or mobile device.
 Try this activity on the likes of the Cateran Trail through Perthshire or even play as you explore the islands of the Outer Hebrides.

 But there’s no need to give up the chocolate!

 In fact, we beseech you not to!
-In Scotland there are plenty of opportunities to sample delicious artisan cocoa delights.
+In Scotland there are plenty of opportunities to sample delicious artisan cocoa delights and buy egg-cellent chocolate.
 There are dozens of chocolatiers, cafés and workshops across the country – we suggest finding one near you by following the Chocolate Trail.
 Prepare to indulge in sweet, sweet Easter treats.

 So, what are you waiting for?
 Pack some hot cross buns and a flask of tea and explore the best of Scotland for an Easter holiday to remember.
-Be sure to share the best of your snaps with us Twitter, Facebook, Instagram or Google+.
+Be sure to share the best of your snaps with us via our social media channels.